 It was a surprise to nobody when Trump finally had enough of Chief of Staff John Kelly, and told him not to forget to salute the Marine Sentries on his way out.
 Jared and Ivanka hated him, mainly because he hated them, passionately, and thought that the Dilettante Daughter and her Doofus Dauphin had no business marching into the Oval whenever they pleased, and influencing policy.
 Besides, Kelly was never going to be Trump’s kind of guy, first because he would have kept insisting that the Chief of Staff ought to have something to say about how the White House was managed, and second because he would have articulated a vision of management that involved discipline, order, logic, and controlled access to the President, whose time was presumed to be precious.
 He probably tried to pencil in briefings on The Donald’s day planner that started before 1PM.
 He probably tried to get The Donald to read his President’s Daily Brief, arguably the most important document produced by any bureaucracy on Earth, and when you think about it, probably as interesting as all get out, but it’s all words and no pictures, so not Donald’s cup of tea.
 Maybe he suggested that Trump could perhaps forgo one weekend of golf, and stick around to handle a few pressing matters involving the nuclear deterrent, or the redeployment of the troops still squatting at the border doing scut work and building latrines for the Border Patrol.
 That sort of thing.
 Hopeless.
 Even John Kelly, a career soldier who held General’s rank and proved himself a tough and rather nasty customer, was condemned to try each day to shovel out the tide with a fork.
 The Trump White House is ungovernable.

 Thus it was also a surprise to absolutely nobody when Trump couldn’t find anybody to take Kelly’s place.
 Would you be eager to grasp the slippery handle of that overfilled shit bucket?
-I doubt it, supposing you have the sense God gave geese.
-Neither would anybody else, not even the most oily climbers and lickspittles.
+Would anybody with the sense God gave geese?
+No, of course not, not even the most oily climbers and lickspittles.
 Apart from the daily abuse and futility, you’d need to hire a lawyer for when everybody who ever came within 1500 yards of the West Wing is handed one of those subpoenas that Adam Schiff and Jerry Nadler will be giving out as New Year’s presents.
 Trump doesn’t think so, but good legal help really costs you.
 So, offer after offer was turned down.

 First to flee the building screaming was a kid named Nick Ayers, the Chief of Staff for Mike Pence – a role that probably involves very little, besides dusting and watering the Veep – who was the one Jarvanka wanted.
 All of 36, and rumoured to be almost psychotically ambitious, Ayers nevertheless behaved as if he’d been asked to eat a bowl of tarantulas before being hammered in the nuts by a croquet mallet.
 Then a Congressman with a Tea Party pedigree, Mark Meadows, was floated.
 Nope.
 Then the appalling Church Weasel and cable news goblin Rick Santorum, who trust me, has nothing better to do, took his name off the list.
 Flailing, now, Trump approached Chris Christie, the ex-sycophant and deeply humiliated former New Jersey Governor, who was made the butt of Trump’s fat jokes before being kicked off the transition team.
 Thanks, but no thanks.
 There was even a terrifying Newt Gingrich sighting, which had me hyperventilating for a while, but his appointment was probably never likely, if it was considered at all.
 Bloviating dimwits stake out territory like they’re Siberian Tigers.
 Trump would never have volunteered to fight for oxygen with a blowhard as loud and motor-mouthed as Newt.